 HOW IT WORKS:

 - During the club, one person volunteers to go first.
 That person tells us about what he/she is currently reading.
 They should not talk for more than a few minutes, and spoilers are not allowed.
 They tell the group how it’s going, if they like the book right now or if they don’t like it right now.
 Is it interesting?
 Slow?
 Don’t like a character or plot thread?
 This is what we want to hear about.
-Summaries are to be kept brief to avoid unintentional spoilers.
+Summaries are to be kept brief to avoid long-winded explanations and unintentional spoilers.

 - That’s it!
 Everyone reads whatever book they want to, at their own pace.
 If they decide the book isn’t for them, they can abandon it.
 This isn’t a book club where everyone reads the same book.
 We all read whatever we want, just the way it should be!